C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 MONTE DAVIDOFF WROTE THE MATH PACKAGE (F4I.MAC).
 ```

 The meaning is similar, but the wording has shifted.
 The specific technical terms ("RUNTIME" / "NON-RUNTIME") have been replaced with vaguer language ("A LOT OF STUFF" / "A LOT OF OTHER STUFF").
-This is a small but telling reminder: when code evolves across versions, even the comments—the human-readable parts meant to document the work—can change.
+This is a small but telling reminder: when code evolves across versions, even the comments, that represent the human-readable parts meant to document the work, can change.
 As discussed in Section 2.a, historians must attend to what changes when code passes through different hands and contexts.

 ### Reading/viewing suggestions